ARMROfficial/armr/doc/build-windows.md

 Another problem is the correct writing of paths inside the generated Makefiles (Debug & Release versions).
 I have run into problems with the location of `C:/Qt/5.3.2/bin/uic.exe` which was originally written as `C:\Qt\5.3.2\bin\uic.exe`.
 You'll have to replace all of them inside the Makefile.
 Qt seems to have problems with Windows-styled paths.

-But before you can generate a proper Makefile you'll have to adjust your local paths inside the DeepOnion.pro (the QT project file) as well.
+But before you can generate a proper Makefile you'll have to adjust your local paths inside the ARMR.pro (the QT project file) as well.
 Open this file in your editor and go to the line 23.
 You'll see several paths that look like this:

 ![qt-pro-original](https://img3.picload.org/image/ddilolcl/qt_pro_original.png)

 You'll have to set the paths to your locally compiled libraries.
-Here's how my local [DeepOnion.pro](https://github.com/brakmic/deeponion/blob/qt-local/DeepOnion-qt.pro) looks like:

 ![qt-pro-local](https://img1.picload.org/image/ddilocol/qt-local.png)